jadathib/TeenBudgetingApp/README.md

 # TeenBudgetingApp

-This is a budgeting app for teens that allows deposits, allocates a desired percentage of all desposits to savings, and tracks expenses.
+This is a budgeting app for teens that allows deposits, allocates a desired percentage of all deposits to savings, and tracks expenses.
 The app was created to give teens a way to easily save money and build up and emergency fund for college.